2015 UCI Road World Championships – Men's road race: Course

 All road races took place on a challenging, technical and inner-city road circuit, 16.22 km in length.
 The elite men's race consisted of 15 laps – plus a start lap of 18.1 km – for a total of 261.4 km.

 The circuit headed west from Downtown Richmond, working its way onto Monument Avenue, a paver-lined, historic boulevard that's been named one of the "10 Great Streets in America".
 Cyclists took a 180-degree turn at the Jefferson Davis monument and then maneuvered through the Uptown district and Virginia Commonwealth University.
 Halfway through the circuit, the race headed down into Shockoe Bottom before following the canal and passing Great Shiplock Park, the start of the Virginia Capital Trail.
-A sharp, off-camber turn at Rocketts Landing brought the riders to the narrow, twisty, cobbled 200 m climb up to Libby Hill Park in the historic Church Hill neighborhood.
+A sharp, off-camber turn at Rockets Landing brought the riders to the narrow, twisty, cobbled 200 m climb up to Libby Hill Park in the historic Church Hill neighborhood.
 A quick descent, followed by three hard turns led to a 100 m climb up 23rd Street.
 Once atop this steep cobbled hill, riders descended into Shockoe Bottom.
 This led them to the final 300 m climb on Governor Street.
 At the top, the riders had to take a sharp left turn onto the false-flat finishing straight, 680 m to the finish.